kenstewart/year3-story-2018/README.md

 .. matt smith ...

-This is a story about a girl called Cora who went on a wonderful adventure!
+This is a story with an alternative ending about a girl called Cora who went on a wonderful adventure!

 Github pages:-
 https://kenstewart.github.io/year3-story-2018/

-**story complete**
+**alternative ending story complete**